 If you’ve ever been camping, you’ll probably be all too familiar with unexpected rainfall which has ended up with you waking up to a sleeping bag soaked through with water.
 There’s nothing more miserable than a leaking tent, so waterproofing your tent is pretty important.
 After all, a small hole or crack could lead to a large leak!
-Something to keep in mind is that you may not have a leak if you have a little bit of water and dampness on the inside walls of your tent, that is more likely to be condensation.
+Something to keep in mind is that you may not have a leak if you have a little bit of water and dampness on the inside walls of your tent, which is more likely to be condensation.
 Not to worry I have a guide on how to stop condensation in a tent.

 Steps For How To Waterproofing Your Tent